Coronavirus (Covid-19) Planning, Building Control and Land Charges Information

 General operational information

 Our Planning Service is operating in the face of unprecedented challenges.
-We are continuing to respond and bring forward different ways of working as quickly as possible.
+We are continuing to react and bring forward different ways of working as quickly as possible.
 Workloads however across the service are high.
 This combined with different working arrangements both for Council staff and also external partners is causing delays and therefore response times from Officers will be longer than normal.

 Council offices are closed but officers can be contacted

 Council offices are currently closed to the public.
 We are following the government advice and our officers are working remotely from their homes.
 Most officers are enabled for home working and can be contacted via email.
 Some officers can be contacted via mobile phones, others are able to access answerphone messages remotely and will get back to you as soon as they are able.
 Be aware that many officers are balancing work with caring responsibilities.

 We are now undertaking site visits for the vast majority of planning applications where it is safe to do so.
 There may be cases where we are unable to undertake a site visit safely and in those situations the determination of the application may be delayed.
 Not all applications will require a site visit as we may have sufficient knowledge or can access information on our systems to allow us to properly consider the proposal.

 We will not delay our decision-making unnecessarily but we are very grateful for your understanding and co-operation in situations where delays do arise.